funkyidol/CodingNotes/JavaNotes.md

  * Order by insertion
  * Slightly slower than HashSet

-** Basic Bulk Operations **
+**Basic Bulk Operations**

 1. `s1.containAll(s2)` - returns true if s2 is subset of s1
 2. `s1.addAll(s2)` - makes s1 a union of s1 & s2
 3. `s1.retainAll(s2)` - makes s1 an intersection of s1 & s2
-4. `s1.removeAll(s2)` - makes s1 an assymetric difference of s1 & s2. i.e. contains elements of s1 and removes all elements present in s2
+4. `s1.removeAll(s2)` - makes s1 an asymmetric difference of s1 & s2. i.e. contains elements of s1 and removes all elements present in s2

 ### List Interface